 The end of this story occurred about a week later.
 We were catching the bus from our apartment to El Centro.
 On the way, we passed another parade.
 We asked them what this parade was about.
 The other riders told us it was Pase del Niño.
 We were confused since that was the same name as the Christmas Eve parade.
 But they quickly explained that this was now baby Jesus, Joseph, and Mary leaving Jerusalem to go back home.
 This parade was totally different.
 These were mostly cars with lots of decorations, wild colors, and much honking.

-Cuenca Ecuador is a wonderful place to visit, and there are many North Americans living there full time.
+Cuenca Ecuador is a wonderful place to visit, and many North Americans are living there full time.
 This makes it very easy to get comfortable.
 Our first landlord knew or was known by almost every expat in Cuenca.
 She showed us the ropes and introduced us to many people.
 We stayed with her for almost a month before finding what we thought would be our “permanent” apartment.
 I always have to be careful using that word, because it seemed like permanent meant 3 months or less for the first 3 years of our retirement.
 We were too busy having fun and adventures to think about settling down.

 Cuenca is known as the “Cultural Capital of Ecuador”.
 It is a town of about 500,000 so it is much smaller than Medellin.
 And even though it is very close to the Equator, at 8,500 feet it is about 10 degrees cooler than Medellin.
 That was just enough to be uncomfortable for us and was the main reason we decided to keep looking after our 3-month tourist visa expired.
 But otherwise, Cuenca is well worth a visit, and you might even decide to stay a while!
 If you are there at Christmas time, don’t miss the Christmas parade in Cuenca.